-Beginner racquets have a frame size of 27 inches.
+Most beginner racquets have a frame size of 27 inches.
 It is a good starting point for recreational players to get better with their swings and playing style.
-Also, a lighter tennis racquet is preferred for high school players.
+Also, a lighter tennis racquet with an appropriate head size is preferred for high school players.

-Look for tennis rackets for beginners that are easy on the arm.
-We suggest that you do a few tennis drills to determine which racquet you’re more comfortable with.
-There are plenty of tennis rackets that feature frame technology that dampens vibration to avoid having tennis elbow.
+Look for tennis racquets for beginners that are easy on the arm when playing on the tennis court.
+We suggest that you do a few tennis drills to determine which racquet you’re more comfortable with when you play tennis.
+Most beginner tennis racquets feature frame technology.
+This dampens vibration to avoid having a tennis elbow.
 It also allows you to plate longer while experiencing lesser fatigue.

-However, there are tennis rackets on the list that weigh around 10 ounces.
+However, there are tennis racquets on the list that weigh around 10 ounces.

-While it may be a little heavy for a beginner, you’ll be able to use the same racket for when you become an intermediate player.
+While it may be a little heavy for a beginner, you’ll be able to use the same racquet for when you become an intermediate player.